openhab/openhab-js/README.md

 ### Default Installation

+By default, openHAB has fairly old javascript runtime (in MainUI `ECMA - 262 Edition 5.1` or `application/javascript`).
+In [community forum](https://community.openhab.org) many people also call this as "Nashorn engine".

+This library is not compatible with this old runtime.

+Instead, this library is meant to be used with ECMAScript 2021+ rules (also known as `ECMAScript 262 Edition 11` or `application/javascript;version=ECMAScript-2021`).
+These rules created using files ([File Based Rules](#file-based-rules)) or MainUI ([UI Based Rules](#ui-based-rules)).

-- Install the openHAB [JavaScript binding](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to all javascript rules by default.
+By installing the openHAB [JavaScript binding](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to ECMAScript 2021+ rules by default.
 ### Custom Installation

 - Go to the javascript user scripts directory: `cd $OPENHAB_CONF/automation/js`